The complex volume of SL(n,C)-representations of 3-manifolds: Examples

 \begin{example} [The figure $8$ knot complement] \lbl{ex.41} Let $K$ be the $3$-cycle in Figure~\ref{fig8triangulation}.
 Then $M=M(K)$ is the figure $8$ knot complement, and $H^2(K;\Z/2\Z)=H^2(M,\partial M; \Z/2\Z)=\Z/2\Z$.

 For the trivial obstruction class, the Ptolemy variety for $n=2$ is given by

 and is thus empty since $x$ and $y$ are non-zero.
-In fact, the only boundary-unipotent representation in $\SL(2,\C)$ is the trivial representation, so this is not surprising.
+In fact, the only boundary-unipotent representations in $\SL(2,\C)$ are reducible, so this is not surprising.
 The non-trivial obstruction class can be represented by the cocycle indicated in Figure~\ref{fig8triangulation}, and the Ptolemy variety is given by

 As in Example~\ref{ex.52}, we may assume $y=1$.
 Hence, the Ptolemy variety detects two (complex conjugate) representations corresponding to the solutions to $x^2-x+1=0$.
 The extended Bloch group elements are